marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

   suggestions of :option:`-Wsuggest-final-types` and then rebuild with new annotations.

+.. option:: -Wno-suggest-final-methods

+  Default option value for :option:`-Wsuggest-final-methods`.

-.. option:: -Wsuggest-override, -Wno-suggest-override
+.. option:: -Wsuggest-override

   Warn about overriding virtual functions that are not marked with the ``override`` keyword.

+.. option:: -Wno-suggest-override

+  Default option value for :option:`-Wsuggest-override`.

-.. option:: -Wuseless-cast, -Wno-useless-cast
+.. option:: -Wuseless-cast

   .. note::